Jinn: Pre-Islamic era

 probably a forerunner of the pre-Islamic tutelary deities, who became the jinn in Islam.
 Relief from the north wall of the Palace of king Sargon II at Dur Sharrukin, 713–716 BCE.

 The exact origins of belief in jinn are not entirely clear.
-Belief in jinn in pre-Islamic Arab religion is testified not only by the Quran, but also by pre-Islamic Arabic poetry.
+Belief in jinn in pre-Islamic Arab religion is attested not only by the Quran, but also by pre-Islamic Arabic poetry.
 Some scholars of the Middle East hold that they originated as malevolent spirits residing in deserts and unclean places, who often took the forms of animals; others hold that they were originally pagan nature deities who gradually became marginalized as other deities took greater importance.
 Many ancient deities may have developed from jinn, while others represent degraded gods.

-Joseph Chelhod connects the jinn to ancient Middle Eastern dualistic beliefs, according to those heaven and earth represent polar opposites of order and chaos respectively.
-The high god El (or Allah) represents the source of the holy celestial abode while the jinn are the chthonic powers of the lower world.
+Joseph Chelhod connects the jinn to ancient Middle Eastern dualistic beliefs, according to which heaven and earth represent the polar opposites of order and chaos respectively.
+The high god El (or Allah) represents the source of the holy celestial abode, while the jinn are the chthonic powers of the lower world.
 The jinn continuously rise to the sky in an attempt to obtain divinity.
-The belief that angels are daughters born from a union between Allah and jinn would derive from the assumption of a union between the heavenly and earthly forces and are then represented in the intermediate world in the form of stars.
+The belief that angels are daughters born from a union between Allah and jinn would derive from the assumption of a union between the heavenly and earthly forces, which are then represented in the intermediate world in the form of stars.